 CfA astronomers Blakesley Burkhart and John Forbes and two colleagues have developed a new unified model for galaxy discs that explains these phenomena, and some others besides.
 The scientists show that the correlation of star formation rate with gas motion is not caused by these motions but rather is the result of the transport of material within the galaxy, which affects both.
 The model maintains a state of gas equilibrium and marginal gravitational stability by including in a galaxy the radial transport of gas towards its nucleus and also the turbulent feedback from star formation.
 These two considerations are relatively straightforward in principle but produce a dramatic improvement in the agreement between observations and theory, for example by explaining how the eventual quenching of the star formation happens.
 The new work also provides a natural explanation for the cosmic epochs at which galaxies build up bulges and discs.

-Reference(s): “A Unified Model for Galactic Discs: Star Formation, Turbulence Driving, and Mass Transport,” Mark R. Krumholz, Blakesley Burkhart, John C. Forbes, and Roland M. Crocker, MNRAS, 477, 2716, 2018.
+Reference(s): “A Unified Model for Galactic Discs: Star Formation, Turbulence Driving, and Mass Transport” by Mark R. Krumholz, Blakesley Burkhart, John C. Forbes and Roland M. Crocker, 5 April 2018, MNRAS.